meeshkan/unmock-react-native-example/article.md

 }
 ```

 If the state of `loading` is `true`, we show the text "Loading...".
-If the state of `err` contains an error, apology is shown to the user.
-Otherwise, the cat fact is rendered.
+If the state of `err` contains an error, user will see an apology.
+Otherwise, app shows the cat fact.

 Note that we also give the components [testID](https://facebook.github.io/react-native/docs/view#testid) properties to simplify testing.